 Contractions cause this in the muscles lining the stomach wall, which helps to push your food through your digestive system.
 These sounds are usually more noticeable when your stomach is empty and can be heard about 10 to 20 minutes after eating.

-Although you might find these noises embarrassing, they’re completely normal and harmless.
+Although these noises are embarrassing, they’re normal and harmless.
 They only become a problem if they disrupt your daily routine.

 However, there are other symptoms that you should also be looking out for.
 Some of the most common symptoms include:

-You must contact your doctor if you have a gurgling stomach and any of these symptoms for more than two days.
+If you have had a gurgling stomach and any of these symptoms for more than two days, you must contact your doctor.

 Conclusion

-A gurgling stomach can be a severe condition, but you don’t have to worry about it.
+A gurgling stomach can be severe, but you don’t have to worry about it.

-Sometimes people may think a gurgling stomach is always something to worry about.
+Sometim,epeoplele may think a gurgling stomach is something to worry about.
 But that’s not the case.
-There are many types of gurgling stomachs, some of which require treatment and others do not.
+There are many types of gurgling stomachs, some requiring treatment and others not.

 Sometimes, a gurgling stomach is a normal part of digestion.
 This type of gurgling stomach is usually not something you need to worry about; if you’re experiencing it, it’s likely because you’ve just eaten or are in the middle of a meal.
 Other times, however, a gurgling stomach can indicate an underlying digestive disorder or your body isn’t getting the nutrients it needs.
 If this happens frequently—more than twice per month—you should talk to your doctor about what might be causing the issue.